juan-najera-dev/contacts-management/README.md

 # contacts-management
-A simple HTML - JS app for contacts management
+A simple HTML - JS app for contacts management using a Hash Table